Calabi-Yau Threefolds from Vex Triangulations: Review of Toric Geometry

 We will be interested in the singularity structure of toric varieties and their hypersurfaces, so we note now that the singular locus $\mathrm{Sing} \, V_\Sigma$ of $V_\Sigma$ is a union of toric subvarieties as follows (\cite{cls}, Prop.
 11.1.2).

-We recall that a $k$-dimensional cone in $N_\mathbb{R}$ is \textit{smooth} if its minimal generators can be extended to a $\mathbb{Z}$-basis for $N$: in such a case, the affine toric variety associated to the cone is isomorphic to $\mathbb{C}^k$, the only smooth affine toric variety.\footnote{A cone fails to be smooth immediately if $\sigma$ has greater than $\dim N$ generators: this is much of our motivation to consider only simplicial fans.} To a maximal cone $\sigma \in \Sigma(n)$ we can associate a polytope $\Pi_\sigma$ given by
+We recall that a $k$-dimensional cone in $N_\mathbb{R}$ is \textit{smooth} if its minimal generators can be extended to a $\mathbb{Z}$-basis for $N$: in such a case, the affine toric variety associated to the cone is isomorphic to $\mathbb{C}^k$.\footnote{A cone fails to be smooth immediately if $\sigma$ has greater than $\dim N$ generators: this is much of our motivation to consider only simplicial fans.} To a maximal cone $\sigma \in \Sigma(n)$ we can associate a polytope $\Pi_\sigma$ given by

 If the only non-vertex lattice points in $\Pi_\sigma$ lie on the affine hyperplane containing the $u_\rho$, then the affine toric variety associated to $\sigma$ is said to have canonical singularities.
 The specific details of classifications of singularities will not be important to us, so we defer the reader to \S11.4 of \cite{cls} for further details in the toric context.
 What matters for us is that each of these non-vertex lattice points induces a canonical singularity (\cite{cls}, Prop.
 11.4.17).
 These can be resolved by including each of these interior lattice points as minimal generators of one-cones in the fan: i.e., blowing up the singularities into new exceptional prime toric divisors.
-The result has only terminal singularities (\cite{cls}, Prop 11.4.12.).
+The result has only terminal singularities (\cite{cls}, Prop 11.4.12).

-From this discussion we can conclude that to avoid canonical singularities, one is motivated to restrict to fans $\Sigma$ whose minimal generators $u_\rho$ satisfy $\{u_\rho\}_{\rho \in \Sigma(1)} = \partial \Delta^\circ$ --- that is, they constitute \textit{all} of the boundary points of a polytope --- such that $\Delta^\circ$ has a unique interior point (the origin).
+From this discussion we can conclude that to avoid canonical singularities, one is motivated to restrict to fans $\Sigma$ whose minimal generators $u_\rho$ satisfy $\{u_\rho\}_{\rho \in \Sigma(1)} = \partial \Delta^\circ \cap N$ --- that is, they constitute \textit{all} of the boundary points of a polytope --- such that $\Delta^\circ$ has a unique interior point (the origin).
 Such polytopes are called \textit{canonical polytopes} \cite{Kasprzyk:sca}: we will see in \cref{sec:ref_poly} why one may be motivated to restrict further to reflexive polytopes in the context of Calabi--Yau geometry, but we note that canonical polytopes are already useful in their own right for the construction of Calabi--Yau manifolds \cite{Kasprzyk:sca}.

 The polytopes $\Pi_\sigma$ also allow us to conveniently introduce the intersection theory of $V_\Sigma$, which is well-defined for simplicial $\Sigma$.
 The intersection number associated to $n$ distinct prime toric divisors on a toric $n$-fold is